 Representing the Council of Vision Editors, her work on this program was recently featured in Investigative Ophthalmology & Visual Science (IOVS).
-Dr. de Alba Campomanes receives UCSF Exceptional Physician Award Dr. de Alba Campomanes received the prestigious UCSF Exceptional Physician Award for the year 2023-2024!
-She is a pediatric ophthalmologist, Professor of Ophthalmology, she is the previous vice chair of diversity, equity, and inclusion (DEI) for the Department of Ophthalmology.
+Dr. de Alba Campomanes receives UCSF Exceptional Physician Award Dr. de Alba Campomanes received the prestigious UCSF Exceptional Physician Award for 2023-2024.
+She is a pediatric ophthalmologist, Professor of Ophthalmology, and the previous Vice Chair of Diversity, Equity, and Inclusion (DEI) for the department.
 This award recognizes her tireless efforts to improve healthcare outcomes, advance medical knowledge, and foster an inclusive and equitable environment for all.

-ARVO Foundation names 2024 winners of Dr. David L. Epstein Award The ARVO Foundation has named UCSF's Yvonne Ou, MD, and Tyson Kim, MD, PhD, the 2024 recipients of the Dr. David L. Epstein Award, which includes a \$100,000 grant to support their collaborative research on glaucoma.
+The ARVO Foundation has named UCSF's Yvonne Ou, MD, and Tyson Kim, MD, PhD, the 2024 recipients of the Dr. David L. Epstein Award, which includes a \$100,000 grant to support their collaborative research on glaucoma.
 Their project, "Intravital Imaging of Microglia Dynamics During Synapse Disassembly in Glaucoma," aims to better understand the role of microglia in the disease, utilizing advanced imaging techniques to observe microglia in living eyes.
 Dr. Kim also emphasized the mentorship legacy of Dr. David Epstein, whose guidance shaped Dr. Ou's career and continues to inspire his own.
 UCSF Health opens comprehensive care facility at Mission Bay UCSF Health's Bayfront Medical Building, a state-of-the-art 181,000-square-foot facility, opened August 27, 2024, at 520 Illinois Street, next to the Wayne and Gladys Valley Center for Vision.
 Expanding access to care, it offers primary, specialty, and urgent care services, along with outpatient surgery.
 Home to more than 130 physicians, Bayfront will handle 131,000 patient visits annually.
 The facility features 14 outpatient operating rooms, radiology, physical therapy, and a pharmacy.
 It also serves as the primary site for adult ambulatory ophthalmic surgeries, with four dedicated operating rooms - which will integrate with clinical appointments at the Valley Center for Vision.